 For DCS transfers, the Taiwan authorities deal with U.S. military suppliers directly, with the permission of the U.S. government.
 Both DCS and domestic tenders must comply with pertinent provisions of the Government Procurement Law (GPL) and the Procurement Regulation for Military Entities by offering open tenders, selective tenders, or limited tenders.
 All military equipment and supplies with a purchase amount exceeding the designated audit ceiling of NT$30 million ($966,825) for domestic purchases, and NT$18.5 million ($600,000) for overseas purchases, must be purchased through the Ministry of National Defense (MND).

 On May 31, 2019, the Legislative Yuan passed the National Defense Industry Development Act to support the development of Taiwan’s domestic defense industry and to reduce its dependence on military imports.
 The act stipulates that Taiwan companies or organizations seeking to become military suppliers must apply to MND to be evaluated and ranked in three tiers based on technological capability criteria; size of operations; experience in research, development, manufacturing, and maintaining military equipment; and collaboration with academia, businesses, or foreign companies.

-U.S. companies bidding on Government tenders may also qualify for U.S. Government advocacy.
-A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
-The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
-Advocacy assistance can take many forms but often involves AIT or U.S. Government agencies expressing support for the U.S. bidders directly to the foreign government.
+U.S. companies bidding on government tenders may also qualify for U.S. Government advocacy.
+A unit of the U.S. Commerce Department’s International Trade Administration, the Advocacy Center, coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters bidding on public sector contracts with international governments and government agencies.
+The Advocacy Center works closely with our network of U.S. Commercial Service offices worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
+Advocacy assistance can take many forms but often involves AIT or U.S. Government agencies’ expressing support for the U.S. bidders directly to the foreign government.
 Consult the Advocacy Center for Foreign Government Contracts for additional information.